9 Generating gibberish with unigrams

 print(f"Mean probability of '{text}':", geometric_mean(encoding))

 Now we’re cooking!
 Turns out our model actually thinks “A cat lounging in the sun.” is a more likely text than “A cat.” when we account for the differing lengths.
 But this still isn’t perplexity.
 Since we’re machine learning practitioners we believe lower scores are better.
-One could negate these values, but in their infinite wisdom ML practitioners also believe 0 is the best possible score so we’ll take the reciprocal instead which gives us perplexity.
+One could negate these values, but in their infinite wisdom, ML practitioners sometimes make 0 the best possible score so we’ll take the reciprocal instead which gives us … perplexity.

 ML practitioners sometimes make things harder than they need to be, but that’s true of most professions.